IAAR-Shanghai/Meta-Chunking/README.md

 **Meta-Chunking** leverages the capabilities of LLMs to flexibly partition documents into logically coherent, independent chunks.
 Our approach is grounded in a core principle: allowing variability in chunk size to more effectively capture and maintain the logical integrity of content.
 This dynamic adjustment of granularity ensures that each segmented chunk contains a complete and independent expression of ideas, thereby avoiding breaks in the logical chain during the segmentation process.
 This not only enhances the relevance of document retrieval but also improves content clarity.

-> **Note**: Perplexity is a metric used to measure a language model's ability to predict text.
+> **Note:** Perplexity is a metric used to measure a language model's ability to predict text.
 It reflects the degree of uncertainty in generating the next token or sentence given a specific context.
 Our initial intuition was also to ensure that, during chunking, we split the text at points of certainty and keep it intact at points of uncertainty.
 This approach is more beneficial for subsequent retrieval and generation.
 Therefore, in fact, perplexity-based chunking leverages the hallucinations of language models to perceive text boundaries (relative to the boundaries of models), thereby ensuring that chunks are not split at points where language models hallucinate, avoiding the introduction of more hallucinations during retrieval and question answering by LLMs.

 As illustrated in the following figure, example sentences exhibit a progressive relationship, yet their semantic similarity is low, which may result in their complete separation.

 ![Comparison Figure](images/figure1.jpg)

-## TODO
+## Todo

-We intend to develop this project into a plug-and-play chunking library that incorporates various cutting-edge chunking strategies for LLMs.
+**We intend to develop this project into a plug-and-play chunking library that incorporates various cutting-edge chunking strategies for LLMs**.
 While you can use Llama_index for traditional chunking methods, it may be difficult for this library to keep up with the latest chunking technologies.
 Therefore, we will regularly reconstruct methods from excellent chunking papers into interfaces and add them to the library, making it easier for your system to integrate advanced chunking strategies.

 - [x] Release PPL Chunking and Margin Sampling Chunking
 - [ ] Refactor methods in Meta-chunking into several interface formats for easy invocation.